Raising Clarrie Hall Dam

 Hi, I have been looking at the information provided on potential impacts of this project and wanted to ask if consideration has been given to the increase in prodction of methy mercury from the flooding of vegetation and soils as the water level is raised.
 This is a signifcant issue in Canada with flooded reservoirs that has led to bioaccumulation of mercury in aquatic species, particularly higher trophic level fish that may be consumed by people.
 Thank you for your consideration of my question.
 Regards Charity

-Charity asked about 5 years ago
+Charity asked over 5 years ago

 There is no known source of methyl mercury in the catchment of Clarrie Hall Dam.
 The soils in the catchment area have never been tested for methyl mercury and it has never been raised as a concern.
 Council has referred your question to a number of experts and none of them could provide comment on methyl mercury being an issue.